 Let’s say you achieve all the above within 20 days; you would’ve been down approximately 480 hours.
 If your business generates RM1,000 of revenue per hour, that’s RM480,000 down the drain.
 Not to mention the hardware replacement costs which don’t come up a dime a dozen.

 Therefore, when assessing your business’s acceptable costs and losses in case of disasters, consider these two parameters:

 - Recovery Time Objective (RTO)—This is the maximum amount of time your organisation has after an occurrence before undesirable consequences set in due to a break in business continuity.
-Your main aim here is to calculate how quickly your firm can recover so that you can determine what needs to be prepared and the budget it entails.
+Your main aim here is to calculate how quickly your firm can recover so that you can determine all preparations and the budget they entails.
 For modern businesses, going offline for even a day is frowned upon.